SysMo/SmoWeb/doc/source/Architecture.rst

 Web server
 ==========

-The main web-server provides the network communicaiton with the client.
+The web-server provides the network communicaiton with the client.
 It redirects the client requests through a WSGI interface to the Python application server and returns the responses back to the client.
 The communication with the client uses HTTP protocol, but in the future will likely switch to a secure HTTPS